RonaldHensbergen/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 *  direction: character value this comes from the features.txt file, where it is separated from as X, Y and Z.
 *  activity: numerical value the names come directly from the activity_labels.txt file, where the combineddata was merged with via its id.
 *  type: character value this comes from the features.txt file, where it was separated as t and f (first character of the feature), then it was translated as time and feature to make it readable.
 *  accelerationtype: character value this comes from the features.txt file, where it was separated as Body, BodyBody and Gravity.
-Only Body and Gravity were described in the feature_info.txt file, so BodyBody might be separated at a later notice.
+Only Body and Gravity were described in the feature_info.txt file, so BodyBody might be separated or described differently at a later notice.
 *  jerk: logical value this comes from the features.txt file, to describe if the original feature was derived in time to obtain Jerk signals (to measure the rate of change of acceleration)
 *  magnitude: logical value.
 This comes from the features.txt file, to describe if the original feature was derived as the magnitude using the Euclidean norm.
 * gyroscope: logical value.
 This comes from the features.txt file, to describe if the original feature was derived using a gyroscope.